lino-framework/lino/docs/tutorials/dumpy.rst

 The :manage:`initdb` command performs three actions in one:

-- it flushes your database, removing *all existing tables* (not only Django tables) from the database specified in your :xfile:`settings.py`,
+- it flushes the database specified in your :xfile:`settings.py`, i.e. issues a ``DROP TABLE`` for every table used by your application.

 - then runs Django's `syncdb` command to re-create all tables,

 - and finally runs Django's `loaddata` command to load the specified fixtures.

 So the above line is roughly equivalent to::